Zalanshah64/eecs201-guide/Server.md

 ### Logging In

 Once you have submitted your keys, you're ready to log onto the server.
-The command is as follows (replacing &lt;UNIQNAME&gt; with your actual uniqname):
+The command is as follows (replacing `<UNIQNAME>` with your actual uniqname):

     ssh <UNIQNAME>@peritia.eecs.umich.edu